raun1/ISBI2018-Diagnostic-Classification-Of-Lung-Nodules-Using-3D-Neural-Networks/README.md

 The inputs are X1_train,X2_train.
 Use Keras's model.fit function as follows to train
 ```
 finalmodel.fit([X1_train,X2_train], [y_train,y_train,y_train,y_train,y_train,y_train,y_train,y_train,y_train],
-                batch_size=8, #I used a batch size of 8, compared to batch size of 2-16, 8 gave the best result, higher batch size couldnt be supported on our GPU's
+                batch_size=8,
                 nb_epoch=150,
                 validation_data=([X2_validate,X3_validate],[y_validate,y_validate,y_validate,y_validate,y_validate,y_validate,y_validate,y_validate,y_validate]),
                 shuffle=True,
                  callbacks=[xyz],
                 class_weight=class_weightt)
-#Once again please not we never used any calls backs or validation set in our experiments.
+#Once again please note we never used any calls backs or validation set in our experiments.
+#I used a batch size of 8.
+#Compared to batch size of 2-16, 8 gave the best result, higher batch size couldnt be supported on our GPU's.
+#Please read the paper for more details (Link to be provided soon.)
 ```
 You can obtain predicitions of the different outputs using the keras's model.predict function Set the index variable from 0-8 to obtain corresponding outputs with 8 being the final output